 This course will discuss and utilize the principles of physiology to analyze the symptoms and signs of disease.
-Among the subjects to be studied are cardiovascular disease, respiratory disease, renal diseases; also disorders of genetics, reproduction, and the endocrine system.
+Emphasis is given to cardiovascular, respiratory, and renal diseases although all body systems are discussed.
+Intended for students in or aspiring to various health professions including nursing.
 Lecture.
 Letter grade only.
 Transferable to CSU.